 - The STCs must be claimed within a year of being installed.
 Any systems older than a year will not be considered for the STC rebate.
 Of course, you won’t have to worry about this if you can get the STC rebate as a point of sale discount.

-- The solar PV system installed must not exceed capacity specifications published by the Clean Energy Council- STC rebates are only given to solar systems that do not exceed 1000w.
+- The solar system must not exceed capacity specifications published by the Clean Energy Council- STC rebates are only given to a solar system that does not exceed 100 per kWh.
 Anything above that is not considered a small-scale system.
 It will be put under a different category of rebates as set out by the Regulator.